 \subsection{Link with the scattering problem}

-Let us now go back to the scattering problem Eq.~\eqref{eq:scatt_form}.
-The scattering problem can be rewritten in term of the $\Phi_A$ and $\Phi_B$ matrices only,
+We now go back to the scattering problem Eq.~\eqref{eq:scatt_form_general}.
+This scattering problem can be rewritten in terms of the $\Phi_A$ and $\Phi_B$ matrices only,

-The left hand side Eq.~\eqref{eq:scatt_form_stable} has some columns that are purely zero in the case where V is not invertible.
-Indeed, in this case, the corresponding $\Phi_A$ vanishes while $V\Phi = 0$ implies that $A\Phi_B=0$.
-To proceed, we simply remove these columns from Eq.~\eqref{eq:scatt_form_stable}.
-The resulting matrix is now rectangular, i.e., we have an over complete set of equations.
-To restore a square matrix, we remove the $A$ matrices from the second line and arrive at,

-Any solution of Eq.~\eqref{eq:scatt_form_stable2} automatically satisfies Eq.~\eqref{eq:scatt_form_stable}.
-In a last step, we slightly modify Eq.~\eqref{eq:scatt_form_stable2} in order to make the left hand side better conditioned for numerical purposes.
+In a last step, we slightly modify Eq.~\eqref{eq:scatt_form_stable2} in order to make the left-hand side better conditioned for numerical purposes.
 Indeed, one observes that in some situations the columns of the matrix

 can be nearly linearly dependent due to the eigenvalue problems \eqref{eq:lead_def_matrix_inv} and \eqref{eq:stable_leads} being non-Hermitian.
 In that case the matrix of the left-hand side of Eq.~\eqref{eq:scatt_form_stable2} is ill-conditioned \cite{wimmer2010}.
-To avoid performing an unstable eigenvalue decomposition, we use the generalized Schur decomposition (QZ decomposition) \cite{golub1996} of the Eq.~\eqref{eq:stable_leads} instead.
-The transformation performs a joined decomposition of a pair of matrices (matrix pencil) as $(X, Y) = (QSZ^\dagger, QTZ^\dagger)$, with matrices $Q$ and $Z$ unitary and $S$ and $T$ upper triangular.
+To avoid performing an unstable eigenvalue decomposition, we use the generalized Schur decomposition (QZ decomposition) \cite{golub1996} of Eq.~\eqref{eq:stable_leads} instead.
+The transformation performs a joint decomposition of a pair of matrices (matrix pencil) as $(X, Y) = (QSZ^\dagger, QTZ^\dagger)$, with matrices $Q$ and $Z$ unitary and $S$ and $T$ upper triangular.
 The diagonal entries of $S$ and $T$ are related to the eigenvalues of the generalized eigenproblem $X\psi = \lambda Y \psi$ by $\lambda_i = S_{ii}/T_{ii}$.
 In other words, the first vectors of the $Z$ matrix form an orthogonal basis in the eigensubspace corresponding to the first eigenvalues appearing on the diagonals of $S$ and $T$.
 We then use standard LAPACK functions to extract the eigenvectors corresponding to propagating modes from the Schur decomposition, as well as an orthogonal basis corresponding to the evanescent modes.
-This is equivalent, to performing a QR decomposition of the wave functions of the evanescent modes, i.e., by reorthogonalizing the evanescent eigenstates:
+The evanescent modes are related to this basis $Z_{A/B}\mathrm{ \bar e+}$ by the relation